 House sitting sounds like a perfect opportunity to save resources and enjoy a comfy home, while visiting a new destination.
 Thanks to the mighty internet, house sitting communities are widespread.
 How to find a house to take care of and what else you need to know is the subject of this blog post.

 How to find a house to sit

 What you can find on international platforms is mostly promising.
 In case you can’t find a suitable option in the region you are about to visit, a search in local networks is sometimes more successful.
-If possible ask local friends for advice.
-Depending on the country that you are travelling, this might reach from an announcement board at the local grocery store to a nationwide online platform that you just never heard of cause you don’t speak the native language.
+If possible, ask local friends for advice.
+Depending on the country that you are travelling, this might reach from an announcement board at the local grocery store to a nationwide online platform that you just never heard of, because you don’t speak the native language.